Table of Contents

-At the end of the fifth week, the primordial germ cells or primordial gametes migrate out of the endodermal wall of the yolk sac.
-With amoeboid movements, they pass the hindgut and finally reach these urogenital folds.
-From this point on they are referred to as gonadal ridges.
-Gender-specific gonadal development begins from around the seventh week.
+At the end of the fifth week, the primordial germ cells or primordial gametes migrate out of the endodermal wall of the yolk sac. by means of amoeboid movements, they pass the hindgut and finally reach the urogenital folds.
+From this point on, they are referred to as gonadal ridges.
+Gender-specific gonadal development begins at around week seven.

 Male Gonad Development: Development of the Testicles

 If the embryonic chromosome set contains a Y-chromosome, further development of the gonadal anlage forms the testicle.
 The testis-determining factor (TDF), a transcription factor, is responsible for this.
 This is encoded by the SRY-gene (the sex-determining region of the Y-chromosome) on the Y-chromosome.